kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 #### Staying Compliant

-SupportedFeatures will become available starting 1.4 release as a standard feature, which means that all implementors will be expected to define and populate SupportedFeatures in the GatewayClass' Status.
+SupportedFeatures will become available starting 1.4 release as a standard feature, which means that all Gateway implementations will be expected to define and populate SupportedFeatures in the GatewayClass' Status.
 Conformance test suite will be based on inferring supported features from GatewayClassStatus, meaning if you want to generate passing report, above mentioned feature should be